storesafe/cordova-sqlite-storage/README.md

 Lawnchair Adapter Usage
 =======================

-**NOTE:** For the Android version see DroidGap/lawnchair-adapter-test, which is using a Lawnchair adapter based on the original WebKit version.
-The plan is to make this one work for both iOS and Android versions.

 Common adapter
 --------------

-Please look at the `Lawnchair-adapter` tree that contains a common adapter, working for both Android (DroidGap) and iOS, along with a test-www directory.
+Please look at the `Lawnchair-adapter` tree that contains a common adapter, working for both Android and iOS, along with a test-www directory.

 Legacy: iOS/iPhone only